juliangruber/multilevel-http/README.md

 var multilevel = require('multilevel-http')
 var db = multilevel.client('http://localhost:5000/')
 // now you have the complete levelUP api!
-// ...except for events, for now
+// ...except for events - for those consider multilevel or level-live-stream
 ```

 ## CLI